nasyring/A-First-Course-in-Probability-and-Statistics/docs/index.md

 <br><br>

-Some relevant textbook references include John E. Freund's Mathematical Statistics with Applications by Miller and Miller, although many boks on this material are available.
+Some relevant textbook references include John E. Freund's Mathematical Statistics with Applications by Miller and Miller, although many books on this material are available.